greenca6/debug-mafia-demo/README.md

 4. You tag other developers that you want to have review your changes
 5. They comment/Approve/Request for Changes
 6. Travis CI runs tests automatically when opening the PR (and on any subsequent commits), and reports to GitHub the passing/failing status
-7. Assuming that you have
+7. Assuming that you have **at least 1 developer approval**, and **the tests are passing**, you can merge to `master`

-**On every check-in to any branch**, Travis will run tests on your commit.
+8. After merging to `master`, the application is automatically built and deployed to Heroku, with your new **shiny feature** included!

 ### Continuous Deployment
+"Continuous Deployment" for this repo means that when a merge is made to `master`, the application is automatically built, and deployed to Heroku.

 There are technically _two_ applications that are deployed - the Dockerized application inside of the `api/` directory, and the Dockerized application inside of the `ui/` directory.

 Here are the deployed URLs for the respective applications: